Papillon Hall, Lubenham: Building

 Papillon Hall was built in about 1620 by David Papillon (1581-1659), a French Huguenot architect and military engineer.
 It was an octagonal two-storey stone house surrounded by a moat.

 In about 1903, Sir Frank Bellville had the hall restructured by the architect Sir Edwin Lutyens.
 The building was set-out in a butterfly plan.
 (Papillon is the French word for butterfly.)
 The original hall was retained at the centre of the design, and an extra storey added to it.
 The original hall contained the entrance hall and a sitting room.
 The four new wings, built in the shape of butterfly wings, incorporated a dining room, billiard room, kitchen and servants hall.
 To the east and west were two circular structures, the ante-room and the Basin Court.
 The court, open to the air, connected the main part of the house with the kitchen and servants' quarters, and had a Tuscan colonnade.

 Papillon Hall was requisitioned by the army during the Second World War, and used as a billet for the 319th Glider Field Artillery Battalion of the 82nd Airborne Division of the US Army.
 It was demolished in 1950.

-The garden house, wall and attached pillar, that formed part of the garden, were built as part of the 1903 renovations and were listed as grade II buildings on the 7th September 1995.
+The garden house, wall and attached pillar, that formed part of the garden, were built as part of the 1903 renovations and were listed as grade II buildings on 7 September 1995.
 In 2013, a survey was completed of the former gardens.
 In addition to the listed structures, there was a lily pond, summerhouse, some walls, and the remains of a greenhouse.
 The stables and outbuildings are now used as farm buildings.